fewagency/best-practices/setup of new Laravel project.md

 Exit Homestead ssh session

 ### On your local machine
-Add the new site to your ~/.homestead/Homestead.yaml (`homestead edit`) - note the Homestead ip, and your chosen domain name.
+- Add the new site to your ~/.homestead/Homestead.yaml (`homestead edit`) and note the Homestead ip, and your chosen domain name.
 You may add a database too.

-Add the Homestead ip and the chosen domain to your /etc/hosts
+- Add the Homestead ip and the chosen domain to your /etc/hosts

 ### In PhpStorm
 Create a new project, select Location & set Project type to PHP Empty Project, then OK and click Yes to create a project from existing sources instead (Don’t configure namespace roots at this point).